MF Global judge weighs release of insurance money

 Since checks can take days to clear while wire transfers clear immediately, the group suggested MF Global made the change to purposely slow redemptions.
 The time lag would artificially reduce the assets MF Global was required to keep segregated while not reducing the actual assets the firm had in the customer bank account, the group said.

-Kent Jarrell, a spokesman for Giddens, said Giddens was “generally aware” of the bounced checks, which occurred because MF Global’s accounts were frozen when it filed for bankruptcy.

-A representative for Freeh could not immediately be reached for comment on the customer memo.
+Representatives for Freeh and Giddens could not immediately be reached for comment on the customer memo.